Blendify/blender-manual/blender_docs/manual/compositing/types/color/alpha_over.rst

 Use this node to layer images on top of one another.
-AlphaOver does not work on the colors of an image.
+Alpha Over does not work on the colors of an image.

 Inputs
 ======

-Fac
+Factor
    Controls the amount of influence the node exerts on the output image.
 Image
    The background image.